 Was involved in a comprehensive bible study ministry for a season.

 Each week, the faithful members arrived on time, … diligently filled up their bible study guide, ready to discuss the questions with the group.

 At the end of the group discussion, there was also a lecture of the lesson, and notes.

-After a couple months, I couldn’t help notice that the focus was purely on Bible study.
+After a couple months, I couldn’t help notice that the focus is Bible study, … and discussing the Bible study.

 … perhaps, … out of sight, out of mind?

 about the emperor’s clothes?

 Ok,…Just to balance up with some positive memorable experiences in other groups

 Was on a stopover in a city with a local friend visiting a well-known church ministering in a rough neighborhood.
 At the end of the spirit-filled service, … the multi-ethnic crowd did not leave the hall; everyone was busy chatting with each other, smiling, laughing, connecting with one another.
 In the sea of multi-ethnic faces from various places, … it felt like a glimpse of heaven, … everyone’s welcomed, accepted, loved … God’s family hanging out together in the Father’s living room.